restaumatic/bambik/doc/InShort.md

 data ConsolePrint a = ...
-instance Invariant ConsolePrint where ... instance Cartesian ConsolePrint where ...
+instance Invariant ConsolePrint where ... instance InvCartesian ConsolePrint where ...

 consoleStringPrint :: ConsolePrint String consoleStringPrint = ... -- using String as usual (2)